Best Japanese Language Institutes in Japan

 Highlights:

-• Visual Learning Method for easier comprehension
+• Visual Learning Method (color-coded grammar system)

 • University and career counseling

-• Language exchange and events
+• Cultural exchange events and clubs

 8. Akamonkai Japanese Language School